vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/0/0_CONTENTS.md

 ABHINAVAGUPTA.
 PART I. HISTORICAL
 CHAPTER I.
 LIFE OF ABHINAVAGUPTA.
-Preliminary Two Abhinavaguptas His ancestry His parents Abhinava as a Yoginībhū Probable time of his birth His childhood and education Abhinava as an incarnation of Seṣa His teachers His family and its atmosphere Some events in the family and their effect on his young mind His ascetic period His miraculous powers ...
+Preliminary Two Abhinavaguptas His ancestry His parents Abhinava as a Yoginībhū Probable time of his birth His childhood and education Abhinava as an incarnation of śeṣa His teachers His family and its atmosphere Some events in the family and their effect on his young mind His ascetic period His miraculous powers ...
 Centres of his activity ...
 The last scene of his earthly existence A bird's-eye view of his life
 CHAPTER II.
 HIS WORKS.
 List of his known works Explanation of the arrangement